gatsbyjs/gatsby/docs/docs/adding-tags-and-categories-to-blog-posts.md

 I went to the zoo today.
 It was terrible.
 ```
+If `gatsby develop` is running, restart it so Gatsby can pick up the new fields.

 ## Querying your fields
 Now these fields are available in the data layer.
 To use field data, query it using `graphql`.
 All fields are available to query inside `frontmatter`